 Abstract:

-Methods The research choosed 24 citrus orchards in Quzhou City, Zhejiang Province, including 5 orchards without fertilizer application (NF), 10 orchards only applying chemical fertilizer (CF), and 9 orchards with co-application of chemical and organic fertilizers (COF).
+Methods The research chose 24 citrus orchards in Quzhou City, Zhejiang Province, including 5 orchards without fertilizer application (NF), 10 orchards only applying chemical fertilizer (CF), and 9 orchards with co-application of chemical and organic fertilizers (COF).
 Soil samples were collected in the orchards, and the wet-screened decanting-sucrose centrifugation method was used to determine AM fungi spore density, the high-throughput sequencing technique was used for analysis of soil AM fungal community.